About Camp Runoia Alumnae Organization

 In the Spring of 1999, The Cobb Family sold a property adjacent to camp and contributed the $230,000 proceeds from the sale to the Camp Runoia Alumnae Organization.
 This gift seeded an endowment fund to provide financial assistance to girls whose families would not otherwise be able to afford to send their daughters to Runoia.
 The fund, which was later named the Betty Cobb Memorial Campership Fund, has been the focus of the CRAO’s mission ever since.

 Through continuous fund raising, careful stewardship, and prudent management, the fund has realized significant growth over the past twenty years.
-At the end of the third quarter of 2017, the market value of the fund had surpassed $690,000.
 Since the fund was established, scores of campers have benefitted from grants made to Runoia’s directors to help offset families’ tuition obligations.
-In the last seven years alone, a combination of interest income from the campership endowment and continued private donations have enabled the CRAO to contribute a total of $324,500 to camp for this purpose.
+In 2022, CRAO reached its goal of 100% funding of all camperships.

 As we look the future, the CRAO seeks to continue building the fund so that we can sustain impactful contributions to Runoia every year.
-Our immediate goal is to raise $30,000 this year in celebration of Pam Cobb Heuberger’s 30th season directing and leading at Runoia.
+We have hit amazing goals including over $110,000 raised for the 110th reunion under Jody Sataloff’s presidency and over $30,000 in honor of Pam’s 30th summer led by Roberta “Boop” Tabell Jordan.
+The CRAO board is instrumental in all fund raising efforts.
 Eventually, we aim to grow the principal of the endowment to the point where its interest income is sufficient to maintain annual contributions equal to the levels we have been contributing in recent years.
 By doing this, the Betty Cobb Memorial Campership Fund of the CRAO will continue to provide girls with the life-changing experience of a Runoia summer, regardless of their family’s financial means.

 If you would like more information about contributing to the Betty Cobb Memorial Campership or want to take part in building this important legacy, click here.